-Cycling and walking will be at the heart of continued and sustainable growth and contribute to a higher quality of life for its residents and workers while maintaining its visitor appeal as a world renowned city of culture and history.
+Cycling, walking and Door to Door travel (e.g. combining walking or cycling with bus/rail) will be at the heart of continued and sustainable growth and contribute to a higher quality of life for its residents and workers while maintaining its visitor appeal as a world renowned city of culture and history.
+More details of our plans for active travel can be found in the Active & Healthy Travel Strategy section.